pstroe/chartering-new-realms-2024/chapter1.md

 ```{attention} This code will fail unless langchain and Ollama are installed!
 ```
-The input prompt was varied, and the global setting for the Llama model family adapted.
+The input prompt was varied, and the global setting for the Llama family adapted.
 View the appendix for the specific settings and their corresponding results.

+INPUT A TABLE WITH ALL OF THE EXPERIMENTS AND THEIR EVALUATION SCORES

 ### Gemini
-To assess whether a larger LLM gave a better output, Gemini 1.5 Flash was tested in its online space.
+To assess whether a larger LLM gives a better output, Gemini 1.5 Flash was tested in its online chat interface.
 As it does not allow file input, the prompt was structured to contain both an example xml and an example txt, as well as a chunk of a file to be processed.
 See below for an example of the structure.
 The file was chunked into 4000 word segments to respect the input maximum of 5108 tokens of Gemini.
 Every conversation was held thrice to assess the answer scheme of the LLM.

 ```{example} PROMPT:[Given: [The CHIEF WHIP OF THE MAJORITY PARTY: Thank you very much, House Chair.
 As indicated on the Order Paper we shall proceed.] with the goal [<note type="speaker">The CHIEF WHIP OF THE MAJORITY PARTY:</note> <who="#ChiefWhipOfMajorityParty"> <seg xml:lang="en">Thank you very much, House Chair.
 As indicated on the Order Paper we shall proceed.</seg>] format the following text into the same xml format.
 Format all of the text.
 [UNREVISED HANSARD